Tom4tot/Windows-11-Personal-Setup/README.md

 - Backup: copy all files/folders from `C:\Windows\System32\GroupPolicy`
 - Restore/import:
 	- Paste these files to your new installation in the same folder
-	- You can also directly import my config that is attached to this repository (WARNING: all my settings are perfectly safe except the ones related to security: I personally disable real-time protection from Windows Security but I can't advise you to do the same, specifically this policy: `Computer Configuration > Administrative Templates > Windows Components > Microsoft Defender Antivirus > Real-time protection` → Turn off real-time protection.)
+	- You can also directly import my config that is attached to this repository (WARNING: all my settings are perfectly safe except that I personally disable real-time protection from Windows Security but I can't advise you to do the same: `Computer Configuration > Administrative Templates > Windows Components > Microsoft Defender Antivirus > Real-time protection` → Turn off real-time protection.)
 	- If you want to update policies without restarting, run this command in CMD (it's **not** necessary to run it as administrator): `gpupdate /force`
  - Alternatively, you can also use the [LGPO utility](https://www.microsoft.com/en-us/download/details.aspx?id=55319) to backup and restore local group policies.